delabassee/java-lab/lab6-textblock.md

 </ul>
 """;
 ```
-The triple-quote closing delimiter defines how incidental white spaces will be handled.
+The triple-quote closing delimiter defines how incidental white spaces are handled.
 You can check the resources at the end for more details on those rules.

 ## Add Text Blocks support

 In the `Main.java` class, you can notice when in the routings that the application uses Helidon's Web Server [Static Content support](https://helidon.io/docs/v2/#/se/webserver/06_static-content-support) to expose some static content.

+`nano src/main/java/conference/Main.java`

 ```
 Routing.builder()